The Abomination of Heinz Carbonara

 Whether the Kraft Heinz board of directors genuinely think they are launching innovative, quality products into the market or whether they simply know the more radical the launch, the more publicity and sales will follow is anyone's guess.
 What are they even gunning for anyway?
 An authentic product?
 A pastiche?
 A joke?

-What we do know is that Heinz's attempt at carbonara is literally nothing like the real thing.
-While we don't want to jump on the "ultra-processed foods are evil" bandwagon, but comparing the ingredients in classic carbonara to Heinz's offering really should make you wince.
+We know that Heinz's attempt at carbonara is nothing like the real thing.
+We don't want to jump on the "ultra-processed foods are evil" bandwagon, but comparing the ingredients in classic carbonara to Heinz's offering should make you wince.

 Authentic carbonara ingredients